-Name, Age and Address Directors who are Interested Persons (2) Position(s) held with Fund Length of Time Served (1) Principal Occupation During Last Five Years Other Director- ships Willis S. McLeese (95) c/o 2200 Rand Building Buffalo, NY 14203 Director 1986 Chairman of Colmac Holdings Limited, Toronto, Canada, which develops, owns and operates cogeneration and alternative energy electric power generating plants.
+Name, Age and Address Directors who are Interested Persons (3) Position(s) held with Fund Length of Time Served (1) Business Experience and Occupations During Last Five Years Other Director- Ships (2) Willis S. McLeese (96) c/o 2200 Rand Building Buffalo, NY 14203 Director 1986 Chairman of Colmac Holdings Limited, Toronto, Canada, which develops, owns and operates cogeneration and alternative energy electric power generating plants.
 None Proxy 5

-Name, Age and Address Position(s) held with Fund Length of Time Served (1) Principal Occupation During Last Five Years Other Director- ships Reginald B. Newman II (71) 50 North Airport Drive Buffalo, NY 14225 Director and Chairman of Board 1987 Mr. Newman has been Chairman of the Board since 1996.
-Mr. Newman is the Chairman of Prior Aviation Services, Inc., the Fixed Base Operator (FBO) at Buffalo Niagara International Airport, Buffalo, NY.
-Mr. Newman is also a Director of M&T Bank Corporation, a financial institution headquartered in Buffalo, NY.
-He is a Director of Dunn Tire LLC and Taylor Devices, Inc. Director of M&T Bank Corporation, Dunn Tire LLC, Taylor Devices and Prior Aviation Services, Inc. Allen F. Grum (51) c/o 2200 Rand Building Buffalo NY 14203 President of Rand and a Director 1996 President and Chief Executive Officer since 1996.
+Length Name, Age and Address Position(s) held with Fund of Time Served (1) Business Experience and Occupations During Last Five Years Other Director- Ships (2) Allen F. Grum (52) c/o 2200 Rand Building Buffalo NY 14203 President of Rand and a Director 1996 President and Chief Executive Officer since 1996.
 Prior thereto, Mr. Grum served as Senior Vice President of Rand Capital Corporation commencing in June 1995.
-From 1994 to 1995, Mr. Grum was Executive Vice President of Hamilton Financial Corporation and from 1991- 1994 he served as Senior Vice President of Marine Midland Mortgage Corporation.
+From 1994 to 1995, Mr. Grum was Executive Vice President of Hamilton Financial Corporation and from 1991-1994 he served as Senior Vice President of Marine Midland Mortgage Corporation.
 Mr. Grum serves on a number of Boards of Directors of companies in which Rand Capital Corporation has an investment.
-None Directors who are not Interested Persons Erland E. Kailbourne (67) 220 Liberty Street P.O.
+None Directors who are not Interested Persons Erland E. Kailbourne (68) 220 Liberty Street P.O.
 Box 227 Warsaw, NY 14569 Director 1999 Chairman of Financial Institutions, Inc. and its subsidiary Five Star Bank since January 2006.
 From May 2002 until March 2003, Mr. Kailbourne was Chairman and Interim CEO of Adelphia Communications.
 (Adelphia filed a petition under Chapter 11 of the United States Bankruptcy Code in June 2002.)
 He retired as Chairman and Chief Executive Officer (New York Region) of Fleet National Bank, a banking subsidiary of Fleet Financial Group, Inc., in 1998.
 He was Chairman and Chief Executive Officer of Fleet Bank, also a subsidiary of Fleet Financial Group, Inc., from 1993 until its merger into Fleet National Bank in 1997.
-He is a Director of the New York ISO, The John R. Oishei Foundation, Albany International Corporation, Allegany Co-op Insurance Chairman of Financial Institutions, Inc. and its subsidiary, Five Star Bank, and Albany International
+He is a Director of the New York ISO, The John R. Oishei Foundation, Albany International Corporation, Allegany Co-op Insurance Company, and the Farash Corporation.
+Chairman of Financial Institutions, Inc. and Albany International Corporation Ross B. Kenzie (78) Key Tower, Suite 1350 50 Fountain Plaza Buffalo, NY 14202 Director 1996 Mr. Kenzie has been retired since 1989.
+Prior thereto, he was the Chairman of the Board and Chief Executive Officer of Goldome Bank, Buffalo, NY, a savings bank, since 1980.
+Prior thereto, Mr. Kenzie was Executive Vice President and Director of Merrill Lynch Pierce Fenner & Smith as well as Merrill Lynch & Co.
+Mr. Kenzie is a former Director of Biophan Technologies, Inc. and Natural Nano, Inc., development companies specializing in highly marketable business devices and naturally occurring nanotube technologies; and a former Director of Merchants Mutual Insurance Company.
+None